ejmastnak/ejmastnak.github.io/tutorials/vim-latex/ultisnips.md

 Mirrored tabstops are documented at `:help UltiSnips-mirrors`.

 #### Useful: the visual placeholder

-The visual placeholder enables you to use text selected in Vim's visual mode as the content of a snippet body.
+The visual placeholder lets you use text selected in Vim's visual mode inside the content of a snippet body.
-The visual placeholder is useful when you want to surround existing text with a snippet (e.g. to place a sentence inside a LaTeX italics command or to surround a word with quotation marks).
-You can have one visual placeholder per snippet, and you specify it with the `${VISUAL}` keyword.
-This usually is (but does not have to be) integrated into tabstops.
+Here is the how to use it:

+1. Create and save an UltiSnips snippet that includes the `${VISUAL}` keyword (explained below).
+1. Use Vim to open a file in which you want to trigger the snippet.
+1. Use Vim's visual mode to select some text.
+1. Press the Tab key (or the more generally the key stored in the `g:UltiSnipsExpandTrigger` variable, which is Tab by default).
+   The selected text is deleted, stored by UltiSnips in memory, and you are placed into Vim's insert mode.
+1. Type the trigger to expand the previously-written snippet that included the `${VISUAL}` keyword.
+   The snippet expands, and the text you had selected in visual mode appears in place of the `${VISUAL}` keyword in the snippet body.

-As an example, here is a snippet to the LaTeX `\textit` command, using a visual placeholder to make it easer to surround text in italics:
+As an example, here is a snippet for the LaTeX `\textit` command that uses a visual placeholder to make it easer to surround text in italics:

 ```py
 snippet tii "The \textit{} command for italic font"